EddyLuten/trace.rs/README.md

 # trace.rs

-A very naive ray tracing implementation made as an exercise in order to get better at Rust.
+A very naive ray tracing implementation made as a Rust programming exercise.

 Produces this image as a PPM, though it's easily modified to produce others: